Circuits and Signals I

 Instructor: Prof. Bond; Office: 225 Workman; (505) 835-5411: rhb@ee.nmt.edu

-This course will cover the material contained in chapters 1 through 10 of your text by Hayt, Kemmerly and Durbin.
+This course will cover the material contained in chapters 1 through 9 of your text by Leonard S. Bobrow.
 The course presents fundamental information about circuit elements (resistance, capacitance, and inductance) and develops techniques for finding all voltages and currents in any interconnection (network) of these elements.
-The course is so fundamental that it must be passed with a C- or better before you can register for courses that require it as a prerequisite.

 Much of the course will be dealing with mathematical descriptions of the above elements and networks, but the goal is for physical understanding of their behavior.
 These mathematical descriptions will be linear algebraic or differential equations.
 The course could be more generally thought of as an introduction to the analysis of linear systems because the same analysis applies to mechanical, electrical, thermal, and other physical problems as long as they are linear.